Peach fruit fly

 Research

-In addition, we participate in various European and international cooperations and projects on fruit flies
+We are also involved in various European and international co-operations and projects on fruit flies

 EUPHRESCO network project FLY DETECT